 - Type of loan you’re interested in

-Pre-qualification typically doesn’t take long – only hours, at most, a couple of days.
+Pre-qualification typically doesn’t take long – only a few hours, and at most a couple of days.

 Once you’re pre-qualified, you’ll receive a pre-qualification letter and be ready to find and apply for pre-approval of a loan program.

-CIS Home Loans lets you apply for a home loan online, then we guide you through the loan process.
+CIS Home Loans lets you apply for a home loan online and guides you through the loan process.
 Check out this article for more information on our home loan process and timeline.

 Why You Need to Get Pre-Qualified

 Remember, the housing market is competitive.
-Sellers prefer a pre-qualified buyer over a buyer who doesn’t have the official paperwork that proves they can close a deal.
+Sellers prefer a pre-qualified buyer over one who doesn’t have the official paperwork that proves they can close a deal.